OpenBB-finance/OpenBB/website/content/platform/usage/intros/etf.md

 ### ETF Screener

-The ETF screener is also accessible through the SDK.
+The ETF screener is also accessible through the Platform.
 Variables for the screener are set in preset files.
 The path to their location will depend on the type of installation and operating system; it will be similar to:

 - For a pip/PyPi installation: `~/path_to/miniconda3/envs/obb/Lib/site-packages/openbb_terminal/etf/screener/presets/etf_config.ini`
 - For a Git Clone & Conda installation: `~/path_to/cloned_folder/OpenBBTerminal/openbb_terminal/etf/screener/presets/etf_config.ini`